nahueldsanchez/blogpost_qiling_dlink_1/readme.md

 ## Objective

-My goal was to understand, reproduce and exploit one of the vulnerabilities (CVE-2013-7389) reported by Roberto Paleari in 2013.
-Now a 7-year-old vulnerability :P affecting multiple DLINK routers, using Qiling and free tools.
+My goal was to understand, reproduce and exploit one of the vulnerabilities (CVE-2013-7389) reported by Roberto Paleari in 2013 —now a 7-year-old vulnerability :P affecting multiple DLINK routers, using Qiling and free tools.
 You can find the advisory [here](http://roberto.greyhats.it/advisories/20130801-dlink-dir645.txt).

 I'll focus on the _Buffer overflow on "hedwig.cgi"_.
 For people familiar with MIPS and vulnerability analysis this will be very basic, but since I don't know almost anything about MIPS this was interesting and I've learned a lot.
 I hope you enjoy it, too.